-- Second, if your website is monetized with Google Adsense you will see a warning from Google Adsense that “Earnings at risk – One or more of your sites does not have an ads.txt file.
+- If your website is monetized with Google Adsense you will see a warning from Google Adsense that “Earnings at risk – One or more of your sites does not have an ads.txt file.
 Fix this now to avoid severe impact to your revenue.”
-Most of the people search on internet to resolve this warning, but they don’t find any satisfying solution and they ask, “Though we have added the ads.txt file, but still Google Adsense shows the warning.”
+Most of the people search on internet to resolve this warning, but they don’t find any satisfying solution.
+Read more about: How To Resolve Earnings At Risk Google AdSense Warning.

-Before you learn how to add “A Records” & “CNAME Records” it is important to extract the information from the file like what is Host, what is Value and what is TTL.
-So it would be easy for you to add these records in Namecheap’s FreeDNS hosting in the next step.
+Before you learn how to add “A Records” & “CNAME Records” it is important to extract the information from the file, like what is Host, what is Value, and what is TTL.
+So that it would be easy for you to add these records in Namecheap’s FreeDNS hosting in the next step.

 - Blogger’s DNS Setting file will be similar to this:

-- Here we have extracted information for your ease.
-It is the same file as above, but we have separated the lines into 2 boxes.
+- Below, I have extracted information for your ease.
+It is the same file as above, but I have separated the lines into 2 boxes.

 - In the top box there are 4 different “A Records” and in bottom box there are 2 CNAMEs.

 - A Records and 1st CNAME are same for every domain, only the 2nd CNAME is unique for everyone.

 - “@” means root site.
 It is HOST.
 In our case it is “meersworld.net”